usgs/pestpp/documentation/pestpp_users_manual.md

 When using PESTPP-GLM (and PEST), a user does not have to choose a value for *μ*<sup>2</sup> him/herself.
 Instead, he/she must choose a value for the target measurement objective function.
 This is the PEST variable PHIMLIM that appears in the “regularization” section of the PEST control file.
 PESTPP-GLM then calculates the regularization weight factor itself.
 This is done through an iterative procedure that is controlled by the values supplied for the PHIMACCEPT, WFINIT, WFMIN, WFMAX, WFFAC and WFTOL regularization control variables that are described in section 4.16 of this document.
 These play the same roles for PESTPP-GLM that they do for PEST.

 As was discussed in section 4.16, the level of fit that can be achieved with a calibration dataset is often difficult to predict.
 To accommodate this, it may be useful to endow PHIMLIM with a very low value (for example 1.0E-10).
 This allows you to find out just how good a fit you can get with the calibration dataset, possibly at the cost of over-fitting that dataset.
-At the same time, the value of the FRACPHIM control variable should be set to 0.1.
+At the same time, the value of the FRACPHIM control variable should be left at its default of 0.2, or set somewhere in the 0.1 to 0.3 range.
 If FRACPHIM is set to a value greater than zero, PESTPP-GLM adjusts the target measurement objective function internally to be FRACPHIM times the current value of the actual measurement objective function.
 Hence regularization is operative, notwithstanding the pursuit of what may turn out to be too good a fit with the calibration dataset.
 Then, on a subsequent PESTPP-GLM run, PHIMLIM should be set about five percent greater than the best measurement objective function attained through the preceding “range finder” run.

 ### <a id='s10-1-3' />6.2.3 Inter-Regularization Group Weighting